Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 Boss Room is an 8-player co-op RPG game experience, where players collaborate to take down some minions, and then a boss.
 Players can select between classes that each have skills with didactically interesting networking characteristics.
 Control model is click-to-move, with skills triggered by mouse button or hotkey.

-Code is organized into three separate assemblies: `Client`, `Server` and `Shared` (which, as it's name implies, contains shared functionality that both client and the server require).
+Code is organized into three separate assemblies: `Client`, `Server` and `Shared` (which, as its name implies, contains shared functionality that both client and the server require).

 ## Host model
 Boss Room uses a Host model for its server.
 This means one client acts as a server and hosts the other clients.

 A common pitfall of this pattern is writing the game in such a way that it is virtually impossible to adapt to a dedicated server model.

-We attempted to combat this by using a compositional model for our client and server logic (rather than having it all combined is single modules):
+We attempted to combat this by using a compositional model for our client and server logic (rather than having it all combined in single modules):
  - On the Host, each GameObject has `{Server, Shared, Client}` components.
  - If you start up the game as a dedicated server, the client components will disable themselves, leaving you with `{Server, Shared}` components.
  - If you start up as a client, you get the complementary set of `{Shared, Client}` components.